-What happened to Metro Exodus truly was a shame.
-For those of you that don’t know, the game was review bombed and ignored after Deep Silver’s stupid idea to make the game an Epic Store exclusive.
-I was one of the few consumers that luckily pre-ordered the game on Steam (for which they canceled the pre-load as a big fuck you to those that pre-ordered) and the game was great.
+What happened to Metro Exodus, indeed, was a shame.
+For those who don’t know, the game was review bombed and ignored after Deep Silver’s stupid idea to make the game an Epic Store exclusive.
+I was one of the few consumers that luckily pre-ordered the game on Steam (for which they canceled the pre-load as a big fuck you to those who pre-ordered), and the game was great.

-The procedurally generated hybrid of a third-person slasher and a shooter did have a lot of potentials.
-Especially with the added factor of multiplayer as well as the prospect of no campaign is the same as the last.
-Maybe a bit more tweaking like an additional PVP mode might have attracted more users to it.
+The procedurally generated hybrid of a third-person slasher and a shooter did have a lot of potential.
+Especially with the added factor of multiplayer, as well as the prospect of no campaign is the same as the last.
+Maybe a bit more tweaking, like an additional PVP mode, might have attracted more users.

-The game deserved a chance since it didn’t fail to deliver a rather compelling narrative that also gave players the perfect amount of contribution.
-The added personal factors like getting to pick your playstyle or who you romance added to some of the very real and subtle social commentaries the game managed to deliver without being obnoxious.
-Definitely worth revisiting this underrated game of 2019
+The game deserved a chance since it didn’t fail to deliver a compelling narrative that gave players the perfect amount of contribution.
+The added personal factors like getting to pick your playstyle or who you romance added to some of the authentic and subtle social commentaries the game managed to deliver without being obnoxious.
+Worth revisiting this underrated game of 2019

-People were so done with Bethesda after Fallout 76 that a lot of them didn’t even bother to give Rage 2 a chance.
+People were so done with Bethesda after Fallout 76 that many didn’t even bother to give Rage 2 a chance.
 Those that were familiar with id Software knew to look twice, however.
-The high Octane Mad Max fantasy of a video game did a great job of being a chaotic post-apocalyptic open-world title.
+The high Octane Mad Max fantasy of a video game did a great job as a chaotic post-apocalyptic open-world title.